-When you are shopping for Tungsten Carbide jewelry, understanding which alloy metal was used in the manufacturing process can save you a lot of grief in the long run.
+When you are shopping for tungsten jewelry, understanding which alloy metal was used in the manufacturing process can save you a lot of grief in the long run.
 Over the past decade the popularity of this metal has soared; partially because of its strength and beauty as well as price, compared to Sterling Silver or 14K/18K Gold.
-This has caused many jewelers to use cobalt as an alloy or sell pure Tungsten rings at very low prices to cash in on the popular trend.
+This has caused many jewelers to use cobalt as an alloy or sell pure tungsten rings at very low prices to cash in on the popular trend.
 Because it's a new metal in jewelry craft, shoppers are unaware of the problems that will develop in the future.